mihaicris-adoreme/cordial-ios-sdk/README.md

 This will add the the latest version of CordialSDK to your project.

 Additionally, in order to take advantage of iOS 10 notification attachments, you will need to create a notification service extension near your main application.
-In order to do that create "Notification Service Extension" target and add CordialAppExtensions to it:
+In order to do that create `Notification Service Extension` target and add CordialAppExtensions to it:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___